 Families depend on street sales to tourists for income.
 Due to covid19, the tourists have vanished, along with their livelihood.
 Household food reserves are now exhausted while food for purchase has soared in price.
 The smoke from cooking over open fires pollutes the air with particulate matter and damages people's lungs.
 The number of people who are acutely vulnerable to covid19 is shockingly high because of pre-existing health conditions and nutritional deficiencies.

-Covid19 is hitting the community hard - to date, the outbreak has meant 32 deaths in the last six weeks, with no signs of a downward curve.
+Covid19 is hitting the community hard - to date, the outbreak has meant many deaths in 2020-21, with no signs of a downward curve.
 The major emphases of the current Atzin's covid campaign are: feed the hungry and most vulnerable; support the chronically ill, those with covid symptoms, and those who have lost a family member; continue community education; and record deaths, illness and contacts as much as is possible.

-Given the village conditions of acute poverty with a toxic environment, covid entered Tlamacazapa as a viral storm.
-The first months of the Atzin covid campaign have been hard, steady work carried out by the Atzin team and a corps of courageous young women in the village.
-As the only organization working on covid in this large village of 8000 people, our aim is to contain its impact: to help stop the spread of covid and mitigate its consequences.
+Given the village conditions of acute poverty with a toxic environment, covid19 entered Tlamacazapa as a viral storm.
+The first months of the Atzin covid19 campaign have been hard, steady work carried out by the Atzin team and courageous young women in the village.
+As the only organization working on covid19 in this large village of 8000 people, our aim is to contain its impact: to help stop the spread of covid and mitigate its consequences.

 This project has provided additional documentation in a DOCX file (projdoc.docx).